MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

     *   `TumblrTrending` will navigate to tumblr.com, click on "staff picks", then click on "trending", before scrolling through the trending posts
     *   `TwitterPublic` will navigate to twitter and scroll through the featured posts on the homepage
     *   `WikipediaUnitedStates` will navigate to the Wikipedia article on the United States and scroll
+        *   Responsiveness measures: Article page load time
-    *   `YahooNews` will navigate to Yahoo.com, go to news, and navigate to the top story.
+    *   `YahooNews` will navigate to Yahoo.com, go to news, and navigate to a story (the story is injected by Javascript so it will always navigate to the same one).
 It will then scroll through it before going back to the listing of all news.
+        *   Responsivenss measures: Homepage load time, article page load time
     *   `YelpSeattleDinner` will navigate to Yelp, search for a restaurant, and click into it
     *   `YoutubeWatchVideo` will play the video "Microsoft Design: Connecting Makers" on Youtube
     *   `ZillowSearch` will load a map of places for sale, expand the map view, then load the top listing